fgg89/docker-ap/README.md

+# License

+This project is available under the MIT License.

 # README

 This script configures a Debian-based system to act as a wireless access point.
 The whole AP functionality runs inside a docker container.